Guitar Fretboard Wood Types: Ebony Vs Rosewood Vs Maple

 What is the best guitar fretboard wood?

-The answer is that it’s very much a matter of personal preference.
+The best fretboard wood is very much a matter of personal preference.
 Personally, my favorite guitar to play has a maple board, but I know guitarists who aren’t fond of them at all.
+When it comes to fretboard woods, the only way to know which is best for you is to try and play them all before you decide.

 Can you use any wood for a fretboard?